zhangweizhe/TinyPngPlugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 <!-- Plugin description -->
-A handy image compression plugin, based on TinyPng.
+A handy image compression plugin, based on TinyPng or PngQuant

-With this plugin, you can **compress multiple images with one click**, instead of the old way of:
+With this plugin, you can **compress multiple images with one click**

-<s>1. open the TinyPng website</s>

-<s>2.
-Upload the images to be compressed</s>

-<s>3.
-Compress the image</s>

-<s>4.
-Download the compressed images and overwrite them in your project</s>

 <!-- Plugin description end -->

 ## Installation